-There are very few laptops out there that can stand next to the Dell XPS 13 9370, but after spending about two weeks with this 2018-update, I’m left with mixed-feelings about it.
+There are very few laptops out there that can stand next to the Dell XPS 13 9370, but after spending about two weeks with this 2018-update, I’m left with mixed feelings about it.

 Dell updated the design and they aggressively push the smaller and more compact build, even if in reality these changes are of merely 1-2 millimeters and nobody is going to actually perceive them in real-use, especially since the weight hasn’t changed.
 At the same time, the redesign leads to miniaturized IO and a smaller battery, while failing to address some of the issues of the previous XPS 13 lines, both on the outside (stiff hinge, screen only goes back to ~145 degrees, average typing experience) and on the interior (coil whine, problematic fans).

 But even so, when we draw the line, the 2018 iteration of the XPS 13 is an excellent computer.
 It’s small and well built, it offers better screens than most competitors, it performs well and runs for a fairly long time on a battery, even with the snipped capacity.
-Compared to the previous versions it gets a few neat tricks down its sleeve: the finger-sensor, the IR camera, the brighter and richer screens, the slightly improved performance in demanding loads and the improved cooling, as well as the new gold and white color-scheme.
+Compared to the previous versions it gets a few neat tricks down its sleeve: the finger-sensor, the IR camera, the brighter and richer screens, the slightly improved performance in demanding loads and the improved cooling, as well as the new gold and white color scheme.
 However, I can’t stop thinking that the XPS 9370 would have actually been a better laptop if all these changes would have just been added on top of the older design, with the proper IO and the 60 Wh battery.

 The old design is definitely not without its flaws, but the size or height were never among them.
-Instead of focusing on the real-issues, some aspects that have little to no real-life impact took priority, that’s why the XPS 9370 is just an incremental upgrade over the predecessors and not the groundbreaking product the XPS 9343 has been back in its days.
-In fact, for some of you the XPS 9360 might still be a better buy today, although it’s a tough call.
-On one hand it’s more affordable, sturdier built and gets the larger battery and full IO, but on the other you’d still have to accept the mushier keyboard (which I actually like better, but you might not), the lower-quality screens and the more basic cooling.
+Instead of focusing on the real issues, some aspects that have little to no real-life impact took priority, that’s why the XPS 9370 is just an incremental upgrade over the predecessors and not the groundbreaking product the XPS 9343 has been back in its days.
+In fact, for some of you, the XPS 9360 might still be a better buy today, although it’s a tough call.
+On one hand, it’s more affordable, sturdier built and gets the larger battery and full IO, but on the other, you’d still have to accept the mushier keyboard (which I actually like better, but you might not), the lower-quality screens and the more basic cooling.

 And then there’s the competition.
-If a touchscreen is a must for you, devices like the Huawei MateBook X Pro (clamshell, 3:2 screen, 57 Wh battery, good price) and especially convertibles like the HP Spectre x360 13 or the Lenovo Yoga C930 might be better value products.
-If you’re fine with a FHD screen, the XPS 13 9370 is a more competitive option in this class, but you could still consider alternatives like the Asus Zenbook S UX391 and LG Gram 13, which get dimmer matte displays, but are lighter and more affordable for similar specs.
+If a touchscreen is a must for you, devices like the Huawei MateBook X Pro (clamshell, 3:2 screen, 57 Wh battery, good price) and especially convertibles like the HP Spectre x360 13 or the Lenovo Yoga C930 might be better-valued products.
+If you’re fine with an FHD screen, the XPS 13 9370 is a more competitive option in this class, but you could still consider alternatives like the Asus Zenbook S UX391 and LG Gram 13, which get dimmer matte displays, but are lighter and more affordable for similar specs.

 In conclusion, the Dell XPS 9370 is one of the best ultra-portables you can get these days, but is not necessarily the update I’ve been expecting for this iconic series, and I feel Dell has to step up their game with the next iteration if they want to keep the lead in the class, as the competition gets closer by the day.

-That’s about it for our review of the Dell XPS 13 9370, but the comments section below is open for your feedback, suggestions and questions, and we’re around to help out if we can.
+That’s about it for our review of the Dell XPS 13 9370, but the comments section below is open for your feedback, suggestions, and questions, and we’re around to help out if we can.